 Waverunner Lays: I’m going to say that people think they see The Wire and think that’s Baltimore, but that’s just a small part of it.
 We really starting to make our way to this music shit and we just got to get some more togetherness.
 It’s a lot of separation for us with the key players here.
 They think we are just known for being violent, but it’s also some good people still, though.

 Kulture Vulturez: What is going on with the rap scene there in the city?

 Waverunner Lays: I love it, but I definitely want to, once I get more involved with the music, get the f*** away.
 Because it isn’t really, I mean we’re making the opportunities, but it isn’t a lot of opportunities here.
 The way shit is here, how they say we are the city of crabs, that is what this shit is, one big ass crab bucket.
 One man trying to get up, the next man trying to pull him down.
 Instead of us coming together and do this shit collectively.

-Kulture Vulturez: Was there like a rap scene back in the day?
+Kulture Vulturez: Was there a rap scene back in the day that you can remember?